Authorship of the Pauline epistles: Ephesians

 The author of Ephesians claims to be Paul in the opening address, itself identical to those of Second Corinthians and Colossians.
-There were no doubts in the late-second century church that Paul wrote the epistle: it was quoted authoritatively by church fathers, including Tertullian, Clement of Alexandria, and Irenaeus, among others.
+There were no doubts in the late-second century church that Paul wrote the epistle: it was quoted authoritatively by Church Fathers, including Tertullian, Clement of Alexandria, and Irenaeus, among others.
 Ephesians may be an amended version of the letter to the Laodiceans in the Marcion canon (130) and the Muratorian fragment (before 180).

 The authenticity of this letter was first disputed by the Dutch Renaissance scholar Desiderius Erasmus, and in more recent times has drawn detailed criticism.

 The letter is made up of 50 sentences, 9 with over 50 words.
 The closest, Romans, has 3 out of 581 sentences of such length.
 E. J. Goodspeed, and C. L. Mitton argued the style was unlike Paul's other works.
 Many words in the letter are not in the "undisputed" epistles.
-A. van Roon argued the style is consistent with Paul, and thought the entire linguistic analysis dubious.
+However, still, some scholars do not find the style of Ephesians to be unlike Paul's authentic letters.
 In antiquity, the Greek Church Fathers, many of whom noticed the divergent Greek style of Hebrews, made no such comments about Ephesians.

 In this letter, the word ecclesia is used to refer theologically to the universal church rather than, as Paul typically employs it, to the local churches that he had founded.
 Also, the eschatological tone is more subdued than in other letters: the expectation of Christ's imminent return is unmentioned, while future generations are (3:21), as is a concern for social order.
 W. G. Kümmel argued that the theology is later than Paul.